Enemy turned ally: Poliovirus is used to fight brain tumors

 MAKING AN ENEMY AN ALLY

-Brain tumors called glioblastomas often recur after initial treatment and survival is usually less than a year.
+Brain tumors called glioblastomas often recur after initial treatment.
+Sen. John McCain is being treated for one now.
 Immunotherapy drugs like Keytruda help fight some cancers that spread to the brain but have not worked well for ones that start there.

 Polio ravaged generations until a vaccine came out in the 1950s.
 The virus invades the nervous system and can cause paralysis.
 Doctors at Duke wanted to take advantage of the strong immune system response it spurs to try to fight cancer.
 With the help of the National Cancer Institute, they genetically modified poliovirus so it would not harm nerves but still infect tumor cells.